Mazda CX-9

+The Mazda CX-9 is a mid-size crossover SUV manufactured by Mazda in Japan since 2006 through two generations with three-row seating, it was Mazda's largest passenger vehicle until the arrival of the CX-90.

-Despite being built in Japan, the export-only CX-9 is not sold in Japan's domestic market, as it exceeds a major threshold in the Japanese dimension and engine displacement regulations which obligates a large annual road tax bill.
-Instead, the shorter and narrower Mazda CX-8 is sold in the Japanese market.
+Despite being built in Japan at Mazda's Ujina #1 plant in Hiroshima Prefecture, the CX-9 was never offered in the Japanese domestic market.
+The shorter and narrower Mazda CX-8 was offered in Japan instead.
+Production was ended in 2024, with the Mazda CX-90 serving as its successor.

 First generation (TB; 2006)

 The first generation CX-9 was originally fitted with a 3.5 L Ford V6 engine, but, in 2008, the engine was changed to a 3.7 L unit producing 204 kW and 366 N·m of torque.
 The updated engine was introduced in June 2007 and it was now built by Mazda themselves.
 This engine was coupled with a six speed automatic transmission.
 The first generation is based on the Ford CD3 platform that is shared with many Ford and Mazda models; the Ford Edge is its close mechanical sibling.
 It was launched at the 2006 New York International Auto Show.

 Standard safety equipment included blind spot monitoring, backup camera, electronic stability control, traction control, roll stability control, front side impact airbags, and three row side curtain airbags.